EliyaFarhat/ValorPy/README.md

 # ValorPy
-Valorant REST API library.
-Made for easier access and use of Valorant's REST API
+Valorpy is a Python library for Valorant's/RIOT Games API.
+Valorpy makes accessing their API fast and easy (assuming you have a valid API key).